Article

 BAVARIAN PEOPLE'S PARTY (BAYERISCHE VOLKSPARTEI)

 The revolution of 1918-1919 threatened the federal character of the German state, as there were strong sentiments within the ruling "Weimar Coalition" in favor of greater centralization and unification of the Reich.
 As a result, the imperial government was able to strip the states of their military, tax, and diplomatic sovereignty.
 Nevertheless, the regions retained domestic political autonomy with their own governments, parliaments, and laws.
-However, to many Bavarians, even this autonomy seemed insufficient.
+However, to many Bavarians, even such autonomy seemed insufficient.

-As a result, representatives of the BVP headed the Bavarian government throughout almost the entire Weimar period from 1920 to 1933.
+As a result, BVP representatives headed the Bavarian government for almost the entire Weimar period from 1920 to 1933.
 From 1925 to 1932, the party was even represented in the imperial cabinets of ministers.

 The party's choice proved to be fateful during the presidential elections of 1925.
 In the first round, the BVP nominated its own leader Heinrich Held, who received almost 4% of the votes.
-In the second round, the republican parties rallied around the Center's candidate Wilhelm Marx.
-However, the Catholic BVP preferred to support the Protestant candidate from the right - the Kaiserreich's Field Marshal Paul von Hindenburg.
-In the second round, the gap between Marx and Hindenburg was only 3% in favor of the latter - 45% and 48% respectively.
+In the second round, the republican parties rallied around the Centre's candidate Wilhelm Marx.
+However, the Catholic BVP preferred to support the Protestant candidate from the right – Kaiserreich Field Marshal Paul von Hindenburg.
+In the second round, the gap between Marx and Hindenburg was only 3% in favor of the latter – 45% and 48% respectively.
 In fact, the BVP ensured Hindenburg's election, who a few years later led the dismantling of the republican regime and handed power to the Nazis.

-After the collapse of Nazism in 1945, two regional parties were immediately created in Bavaria - the Christian Social Union (CSU) and the Bavarian Party.
-The CSU was more clerical and oriented towards interaction with the nationwide Christian Democratic Union (CDU).
+After the collapse of Nazism in 1945, two regional parties were immediately created in Bavaria – the Christian Social Union (CSU) and the Bavarian Party.
+The CSU was more clerical and was oriented towards interaction with the nationwide Christian Democratic Union (CDU).
 The Bavarian Party was more secular and federalist, balancing on the brink of separatism.

 Take the test on this topic